Collect data from a Windows computer in a hybrid environment with Azure Monitor

 On the Configuration completed successfully page, select Finish.

 When the installation and setup is finished, Microsoft Monitoring Agent appears in Control Panel.
-You can review your configuration and verify that the agent is connected to Log Analytics.
+You can review your configuration and verify that the agent is connected to the Log Analytics workspace.
 When connected, on the Azure Log Analytics tab, the agent displays this message: The Microsoft Monitoring Agent has successfully connected to the Microsoft Log Analytics service.

 Collect event and performance data

 In the lower-left corner of the Azure portal, select More services.
 In the search box, enter Log Analytics.
 As you type, the list filters based on your input.
-Select Log Analytics.
+Select Log Analytics workspaces.

 Select Advanced settings: